 On August 15 of this year, I had my birthday.
-I spent it mostly ill (in bed), as I did most of the other days at HAR2009.
+I spent it mostly ill (in bed).
 Not what I had in mind.

 I’ve spent most of the days since also mostly ill, either in bed or on the sofa.